Strategic Dynamic Pricing with Network Effects: Model Description

-for some scaling factor $\rho < 1$, then each buyer independent of her purchasing time obtains $\rho$ times the network externality from purchases at all times.
-This constant term does not alter buyers' strategic behavior and the game is equivalent to the one with utility \eqref{eq:UtilityofBuyers}. } Hence, at the time a buyer makes her purchase decision and utilizes the product, what matters is past users which determines how improved the product is.
-Note that consistent with this interpretation and full rationality (in perfect Bayesian equilibrium), even though buyers derive utility from adoptions in the past, they are \emph{forward-looking}.
-I.e., they take into account all future behavior and decide to postpone the purchase if it is optimal.
+where $\mathbf{v}=(v^{(1)}, \dots, v^{(n)})$.
+The third term is the weighted sum of other buyers who have bought the item before round $t$ and represents the ``network effect'' on buyer $i$'s utility.
+This utility model captures situations in which other buyers purchase decisions affect a buyer's utility by improving the product through their use.
+Hence, at the time a buyer makes her purchase decision and utilizes the product, what matters is past users that determine how improved the product is.
+Note that consistent with this interpretation and full rationality (in perfect Bayesian equilibrium), even though buyers derive utility from purchases in the past, they are \textit{forward-looking}, i.e., they take into account all future behavior and decide to postpone the purchase if it is optimal.
+In Appendix \ref{sec:future}, we consider a variation of our model with utility from all purchases (i.e., not only the previous purchases).
+For this alternative model, we find the optimal price sequence and the optimal revenue of the monopolist.